-Everything you should know about borrower-lender relationships
+Everything you should know about the borrower-lender relationship

 When a borrower comes looking for money, they typically see their lender as little more than a source of capital.
 But you—always forward thinking and perhaps a touch more savvy than the other banks, lenders, or financial institutions you compete with—see the opportunity to turn that one-time transaction into a lifelong partnership with the customer.